 Diamondbacks affiliate Hillsboro names woman as manager

 PHOENIX (AP) — Ronnie Gajownik has been hired as manager of the Hillsboro Hops, becoming the first woman to manage a minor league High-A team, the Arizona Diamondbacks announced on Friday.
 Gajownik served as video coordinator for the Hops in 2021.
 She was on the coaching staff of the Amarillo Sod Poodles, the Diamondback’s Double-A affiliate, last season as first-base coach.
 Rachel Balkovec became the first woman to manage a professional baseball team last year when she coached the New York Yankees’ Single-A club, the Tampa Tarpons.

 CORTINA D’AMPEZZO, Italy (AP) — American skier Mikaela Shiffrin’s pursuit of a record-breaking 83rd World Cup victory is still on hold.
-Shiffrin finished seventh 0.39 seconds behind leader Ilka Stuhec with other skiers still coming down during a downhill on the course that will be used for the 2026 Milan-Cortina Olympics.
+Shiffrin stands sixth 0.39 seconds behind leader Ilka Stuhec with other skiers still coming down during a downhill on the course that will be used for the 2026 Milan-Cortina Olympics.
 Shiffrin therefore remained tied with former teammate Lindsey Vonn for the women’s record at 82 wins each.
 Season-long downhill leader Sofia Goggia fell midway through her run but did not appear injured.
 A super-G will complete the Cortina weekend on Sunday.
 Stuhec, the 2017 and 2019 world champion in downhill, stood 0.34 ahead of Elena Curtoni.